A remarkable blend of the mighty Siberian Husky and the classic Pug, the Hug is an independent, single-minded dog.

 This is an affectionate and loving dog that will welcome anyone into the home with open arms, a quality that coincidentally is in line with its name.

-In order to help you make an informed decision that you will not only bear for the years to come but will thoroughly enjoy, this guide walks you through each step of the way.
+To help you make an informed decision that you will not only bear for the years to come but will thoroughly enjoy, this guide walks you through each step of the way.

 We will start with some basic information about the Hug that you need to have on your fingertips before you make your choice.